latest nhpb_banner 1__compressed2

 Housing programs, including for tenants and homeowners

 The Foreclosure Counseling Program’s housing counselors intervene with mortgage company loss mitigation departments on the homeowners behalf.
-The goal is to help reduce (or stop) the still too high number of home foreclosures in Cook County and the city.
 They try to create workable plans for loan modification, in order to forestall the foreclosure.
+This is targeted foreclosure prevention help.
+Homeowners who have fallen behind on payments can attend online or in-person sessions that explain options such as repayment plans and other arrangements that may prevent the loss of a home.

 The First-Time Homebuyers Program gives advice and support.
 The aid is for prospective first-time homebuyers and it provides them the opportunity to access available incentive programs and explore new low interest mortgage loan products.
 The program also provides instruction on the responsibilities associated with homeownership.
-Specialists also work with the client on and offer them ways to manage a mortgage and possibly avoid foreclosure.
+The Urban League provides the two-workshop as well as one-on-one coaching route required to issue a “Homebuyer Education Certificate” that unlocks down-payment assistance in the Chicago region.

 Additional Urban League sponsored services for the unemployed, employers and jobseekers include a full-service employment and training center.
 There is also a career portal for general usage.
 The League has formed strong relationships with local employers in Cook County and training providers to offer both employment and short term internship opportunities.